-Students must register motor vehicles with the University Safety Office and to operate motor vehicles in accordance with Saint Leo University Parking and Traffic Regulations, county, and state laws.
-Copies of the Saint Leo University Parking and Traffic Regulations are available at the University Safety Office or online at Parking and Traffic Handbook.
+Students must register motor vehicles with University Safety and operate motor vehicles in accordance with Saint Leo University Parking and Traffic Regulations, county, and state laws.
+Copies of the Saint Leo University Parking and Traffic Regulations are available at the University Safety Office the online Parking and Traffic Handbook.